 The MCOD files are based on death certificate files provided to the National Center for Health Statistics (NCHS) by the Kentucky Vital Statistics Surveillance System (KVSSS), so evaluation measures described under that system's entry apply to this system as well.
-Computerized edit checks are also in place by the collecting source.
+Computerized edit checks are also in place by the collecting source for the HDD as well.

-The Kentucky Injury Prevention and Research Center's (KIPRC's) data use agreements for the hospital discharge and MCOD databases do not permit the release case-level data from the CNSI database.
+The Kentucky Injury Prevention and Research Center's (KIPRC's) data use agreements for the hospital discharge and MCOD databases do not permit the release of case-level data from the CNSI database.
 Aggregated (tabular) data may be requested by contacting Shannon Beaven at KIPRC.